Cloud vending software for smart machines, retrofits, and mixed fleets.

 A controlled machine workflow used for regulated products requiring age checks.

-Public-health vending deployments that support access to items such as naloxone in supervised programme contexts.
+Public-health vending deployments that support access to items such as naloxone in supervised program contexts.

 Reporting logic used to calculate revenue share or location-partner payments.